Maize-meal porridge

 Retrogradation

-All starches particularly if they are made from refined meal, are glycemic; they are digested in the intestine by the enzyme amylase, starting in the mouth.
+All starches particularly if they are made from refined meal, are glycemic; they are digested in the gut by the enzyme amylase, starting in the mouth.
 They break down into glucose molecules which are then absorbed in the small-bowel and carried by the portal blood stream to the liver.

 Cooling a starch after it has been cooked allows the molecules to retrograde; they curl into a configuration that makes it more difficult for the amylase to do its work.
-Consequently the sugars are produced more slowly and there is a smaller effect on blood-glucose; literally, it is less fattening.
+Consequently the sugars are produced slowly and there is a smaller effect on blood-glucose; literally, it is less fattening.

 Starches that have been cooled and allowed to retrograde are also thus less threatening to diabetics; they do not produce the surge in blood glucose of refined carbs.